sternSargentRA/pyTM/Docs/source/black1/perm_income.rst

 The LQ permanent income model
 ======================================

-This lecture describes the infinite horizon linear quadratic savings problem whose solution is a rational expectations version of the permanent income model of Friedman (1956) and Hall (1978).
+This lecture describes the infinite-horizon linear-quadratic savings problem

+Its  solution is a rational expectations version of the famous permanent income model of Friedman (1956)

+Hall (1978) cast Friedman' model within the linear-quadratic setting

 We use the model as a vehicle for illustrating